gorbit99/tiny-slime/README.md

 Now open up the Wi-Fi settings section and input your **2.4GHz** Wi-Fi's credentials.

-After you've done this, make sure the Supermini is plugged in on your tracker into your PC, and press continue.
-You should be able to select it in the pop-up that appears at this point.
+After you've done this, it's time to plug in the Supermini.
+To make sure it's flashable, first double check that it's turned off, then hold down the left button on it labeled "BOOT", and while holding it down, plug it into your PC.
+Some units have some preflashed software on them, for example it might blink the LED on-board.
+If it starts doing that, that means you didn't do the previous step properly, try again.

+After flashing you need to manually reset the Supermini.
+This can be done by either hitting the reset button (the one on the right labeled "RST") or by just unplugging it and powering it on.
+If everything went well and your SlimeVR server is turned on, it should be able to connect and appear in there.

 ## Diagnosing problems